 Many people who once lived in Canada are still registered in the Canadian civil registry as residents or citizens of Canada, often without even knowing it.
 This is because the status of Canadian resident or citizen never expires by itself.
 Not even if all the Canadian documents expired years ago.

 Have you ever held the status of resident, permanent resident, landed immigrant, immigrant reçu or citizen of Canada?
 Or have you ever had a Canadian Permanent Resident Card (PR card) or a Canadian passport?
 In all of these cases, applying for an eTA is only possible if you have officially cancelled your status in Canada.
 This is a time-consuming process.
 You may also lose accrued rights in Canada, such as a pension that you receive from Canada.

 Citizens and residents of Canada can only travel to Canada in the following ways:

-• With a Canadian (emergency) passport - which can be applied for at a Canadian consulate
+• With a Canadian (emergency) passport - which can be applied for at a Canadian embassy or consulate

 • With a new PR card - only available if you are in Canada